-Prerequisite: MAT 050 or MAT 090 ("C" grade or better) or appropriate math entrance score.
+Prerequisite: MAT 050 ("C" grade or better) or appropriate math entrance score.

 Explores and applies data presentation and summarization, introduction to probability concepts and distributions, statistical inference-estimation, hypothesis testing, comparison of populations, correlation and regression.

 This course is a part of the Statewide Guaranteed Transfer courses.
 GT-MA1 Effective Spring 2003.